Carl Jung: Biography and Theories

 Jung believed the human psyche exists in three parts:

-- The ego (the conscious mind)
+- The ego (which is the conscious part of the mind)

 - The personal unconscious